10 Transformers

 Transformers scale better to long sequences and large datasets, which explains their dominance in modern AI.
 For very long sequences, efficient variants (sparse attention, linear attention) reduce the \(O(n^2)\) cost.

-10.7 Geoscience applications
+10.7 Geoscience milestones

 The transformer is increasingly the architecture of choice for problems involving long sequences, multimodal data, or large-scale pre-training in geoscience.